Hall of Famer

 Lauren Woolstencroft: “My greatest achievement was winning five gold medals in Vancouver”.
 SportsGazette.

-At the Paralympic Games winter Games in Vancouver in 2010, Lauren became the first Canadian Winter Paralympian to win five gold medals at a single Games and was subsequently named Canada’s flag bearer for the closing ceremonies.
-Lauren also competed in the 2002 and 2006 Paralympic Games and has a total of 10 Paralympic medals – 8 gold, 1 silver and 1 bronze.
+At the 2010 Paralympic Winter Games in Vancouver, Lauren Woolstencroft became the first Canadian Winter Paralympian to win five gold medals at a single Games, earning the honour of carrying Canada’s flag at the closing ceremony.
+She also competed at the 2002 and 2006 Games and retired after 2010 with a total of 10 Paralympic medals — eight gold, one silver and one bronze.

-Other highlights included being a member of the CBC’s broadcast team for the 2014 and 2018 Paralympic Games.
-Lauren was also featured in Toyota’s Global “Start Your Impossible” campaign where Lauren’s “Good Odds” commercial was aired in 2018 during the Super Bowl, the Olympics and Paralympic Winter Games.
+Lauren also joined CBC’s broadcast team for the 2014 and 2018 Paralympic Games and was featured in Toyota’s global “Start Your Impossible” campaign.
+Her “Good Odds” commercial aired during the 2018 Super Bowl, the Olympic Games and the Paralympic Winter Games.

-Off the slopes, Lauren is an electrical engineer and was a Founding Member for ViaSport – a non-profit agency leading the transformation of amateur sport in B.C.
-Lauren is a mom to Maxwell and a wife to Derek.
-Born and raised in Calgary, Lauren now resides in Squamish, B.C.
+Off the slopes, Lauren is an electrical engineer and a founding member of ViaSport, the non-profit agency leading the transformation of amateur sport in B.C.
+Born and raised in Calgary, she now lives in Squamish, B.C., with her husband Derek and son Maxwell.

 SUBSCRIBE